Using on of our RECS® products, you can choose just the hardware that you need to get your job done best. The following architectures are supported:

 Choosing the right technology for a problem can boost the overall energy efficiency dramatically.
 In some use cases, we measured an increased energy efficiency of factor 120 using an FPGA compared to a classical CPU.
-Still, comparing the FPGA against an optimized GPU implementation doubles the energy efficiency.
+Still, comparing the FPGA against an optimized GPU implementation doubles the energy efficiency in some cases.

 Energy costs are the biggest price boosters in data centres.
 That’s why a high energy efficiency is so important, you safe twice: First you pay less electricity costs for running the servers, then you pay less for cooling.